FOSSEE/st-scripts/accessing-pieces-arrays/script.rst

   C[2, 0:3]

+Following is an exercise that you must do.

-E%% %% Pause the video here, and first, obtain the elements [22, 23] from C. Then, obtain the elements [11, 21, 31, 41] from
+%%3%% First, obtain the elements [22, 23] from C. Then, obtain the elements [11, 21, 31, 41] from C. Finally, obtain the elements [21,
-C. Finally, obtain the elements [21, 31, 41, 0].
-Then, resume the
+31, 41, 0].

-video.
+Please, pause the video here.
+Do the exercises and then continue.

 ::

   C[1, 1:3]